Overview

 API calls are only authorized by API keys.
 To prevent unauthorized access, we offer a signature mechanism with a shared secret.
 On request we will associate a shared secret with your API key and enforce the signature security policy.

 To sign an API call you have to add a Unix timestamp to your URL and calculate an SHA256 hash of the query string and the assigned shared secret.
 API queries can be signed with HMAC SHA-256.
-With PHP it is fairly simple:
+Below you will find examples of how to achieve this in various languages.

 $signedUrl = "https://my.meteoblue.com" . $query . "&sig=" . $sig;